observermedia/mediatate/README.md

 This page makes a good candidate for using the Bootstrap framework.
 Please do the following:

 1. Load the Bootstrap framework
-2. Theme the page using Bootstrap
+2. Theme the page using Bootstrap following this <a href="design-guide.png">visual design guide</a>
 3. Ensure the page renders "responsively", for Desktop and Mobile

 ## Phase III

-1. Make a slideshow out of the images.
+1. Using the inline CSS, make a slideshow out of the images.
+2. Does where you load the CSS matter?
+Please explain.
+3. Make it possible to allow a user to "Like" or "Thumbs-up" an image in the slideshow?
+This does not require integrating with any third-party services like Facebook and does not need to be saved into a database.

 ## Phase IV

 Observer employs lots of experiments to measure how users interact with page elements.

-1. Conceive of an experiment that you would like to run on this page.
+Conceive of an experiment that you would like to run on this page.
 You should conceive of only 1 test.

 Using Javascript, demonstrate the ability to do the following:

-2. On page load, randomly decide what test group a user will be assigned to -- Control group or the Variation group.
-Then, based on this value, render the page appropriately for the test.
+1. On page load, randomly decide what test group a user will be assigned to -- Users should be assigned to a "Control" group or the "Variation" group.
+2. Based on this value, render the page appropriately for the test.

 # Conclusion